-The filing of a valid claim (an original claim filed

-by one meeting the work and wage qualifying requirements) establishes the claimant's base period.
+The filing of a valid claim (an original claim filed by one meeting the work and wage qualifying requirements) establishes the claimant's base period.
 It also establishes the claimant's benefit year, a 52 week period, usually beginning with the week of the claim, during which a claim for weekly benefits may be filed.
 Any weeks of benefits not used within the benefit year would cease to be available.

-A claimant who uses up all 26 weeks of benefits before the benefit year ends would qualify for additional benefits during the year only if there was evidence of sufficient work in the new base period to meet the qualifying requirements.
-A claimant could qualify for a second successive benefit year solely on wages earned in the "lag period" between the first base period and benefit year - without having worked since the beginning of the first benefit year.
+A claimant who uses up all weeks of benefits, typically up to 26, before the benefit year ends would not be eligible for additional unemployment benefits unless there is a federal or federal-state extension in effect, or a state has a training extension available and the claimant has met all the provisions of the training program.
+A claimant could qualify for a second successive 52 week benefit year only if there was evidence of work and wages earned in the "lag period", a period between the end of the first base period and the beginning of the first benefit year.
 (In this example, the lag would be from January to June, almost six months.)
 To prevent this "double dip," states with lag periods have special successive benefit year requirements (see column 6).
 Usually wages earned in covered employment and wages equal to a multiple of the weekly benefit, must be earned subsequent to the beginning of the first benefit year.
+Federal law also requires that a claimant must have worked after the beginning of a benefit period as a condition of qualifying for a subsequent benefit period.